tradingview/rest_integrations_docs/source/FAQ.rst

    Integration is divided into 2 parts: data integration and trading integration.
 Data Integration supports `PasswordBearer`_, `ServerOAuth2Bearer`_ authorization types.
 Integration of the trading part supports `PasswordBearer`_, `OAuth2Bearer`_ (Implicit Flow), `OAuth2Bearer`_ (Code Flow) authorization types.
-   The types of authorization for each part of the integration (data and trading) may differ.
+   The types of authorization for each part of the integration (:doc:`data <../trading/Authentication>` and :doc:`trading <../trading/Authentication>`) may differ.

-Is the data integration API being requested by the user`s browser or by TradingView server?
+Is the data integration API being requested by the user\`s browser or by TradingView server?
    Data integration API is requested only by TradingView servers.
 Authorization functionality is optional.
 You can implement the `/authorize`_ if your data is not public.

 Can you talk more about the `PasswordBearer`_ authorization flow?
-   In general, the flow is the following:
+   In general, the :ref:`flow <password-bearer-flow>` is the following:

    1. The user selects a broker in the Trading Panel at the TradingView website.
    2. A popup for entering broker credentials is opened for the user.